-Acknowledgment: I, as the applicant, understand that a "Yes" answer to any of the above questions means that a grading permit maybe required for my project and that the grading permit must be issued before any related building permit(s) can be issued.
-If any answers are "Unknown" to me, I should contact my design professional immediately to determine if a grading permit is required for my project or circumstance.
-Furthermore, I understand that incorrect or false answers may cause delays processing and/or issuing permits related to my project.
+Acknowledgment: I, as the applicant, understand that an answer in a shaded box to any of the questions below means that a grading permit may be required for my project and that the grading permit must be issued before any grading can begin or related building permit(s) can be issued.
+If any answers are "Unknown" to me, I should contact my design professional immediately to determine if a grading permit is required for my project or circumstances.
+Furthermore, I understand that incorrect or false answers may cause delays in processing and/or issuing permit related to my project.